Oneirocom/Magick/README.md

 `Powerful enough for wizards.
 Easy enough for mere mortals.`

 ### Looks cool, but this whole Github thing is way over my head...
 Don't worry, there is a hosted version too!
-Sign up here: https://www.magickml.com/
+Sign up [here](https://www.magickml.com)

 We'll also be releasing a packaged app release you can run (.exe, .app) soon!